 Our training courses are delivered at both Mount Edgcumbe Hospice, St Austell and St Julia’s Hospice, Hayle.
-We can deliver in house if requested.

 Short courses we can deliver